-Items > Notes Waiver request includes the following information: Description of the foreign and domestic construction materials Unit of measure Quantity Price Time of delivery or availability Location of the construction project Name and address of the proposed supplier A detailed justification for the use of foreign construction materials Waiver request was submitted according to the instructions in the memorandum Assistance recipient made a good faith effort to solicit bids for domestic iron and steel products, as demonstrated by language in requests for proposals, contracts, and communications with the prime contractor Cost Waiver Requests Waiver request includes the following information: Comparison of overall cost of project with domestic iron and steel products to overall cost of project with foreign iron and steel products Relevant excepts from the bid documents used by the contractors to complete the comparison Supporting documentation indicating that the contractor made a reasonable survey of the market, such as a description of the process for identifying suppliers and a list of contacted suppliers Availability Waiver Requests Waiver request includes the following supporting documentation necessary to demonstrate the availability, quantity, and/or quality of the materials for which the waiver is requested: - Supplier information or pricing information from a reasonable number of domestic suppliers indicating availability/delivery date for construction materials - Documentation of the assistance recipient's efforts to find available domestic sources, such as a description of the process for identifying suppliers and a list of contacted suppliers. - Project schedule - Relevant excerpts from project plans, specifications, and permits indicating the required quantity and quality of construction materials • Waiver request includes a statement from the prime contractor and/or supplier confirming the non-availability of the domestic construction materials for which the waiver is sought • Has the State received other waiver for the materials described in this waiver request, for comparable projects?
+Items ✓ Notes General Waiver request includes the following information: Description of the foreign and domestic construction materials Unit of measure - Quantity - Price Time of delivery or availability Location of the construction project Name and address of the proposed supplier A detailed justification for the use of foreign construction materials We in a second provided to the instruction of the use of the second provided to the instruction of the use of the second provided to the instruction of the use of th Waiver request was submitted according to the instructions in the memorandum Assistance recipient made a good faith effort to solicit bids for domestic iron and steel products, as demonstrated by language in requests for proposals, contracts, and communications with the prime contractor Cost Waiver Requests Waiver request includes the following information: Comparison of overall cost of project with domestic iron and steel products to overall cost of project with foreign iron and steel products Relevant excerpts from the bid documents used by the contractors to complete the comparison Supporting documentation indicating that the contractor made a reasonable survey of the market, such as a description of the process for identifying suppliers and a list of contacted suppliers Availability Waiver Requests Waiver request includes the following supporting documentation necessary to demonstrate the availability, quantity, and/or quality of the materials for which the waiver is requested: Supplier information or pricing information from a reasonable number of domestic suppliers indicating availability/delivery date for construction materials Documentation of the assistance recipient's efforts to find available domestic sources, such as a description of the process for identifying suppliers and a list of contacted suppliers.
+Project schedule Relevant excerpts from project plans, specifications, and permits indicating the required quantity and quality of construction materials Waiver request includes a statement from the prime contractor and/or supplier confirming the non-availability of the domestic construction materials for which the waiver is sought Has the State received other waiver requests for the materials described in this waiver request, for comparable projects?